-Cooking dinner is at the top of my “I don’t want to do” list.
+Cooking dinner is at the top of my “I don’t wanna do it” list.
 Even though I have air conditioning, turning on the oven or standing over the stove to make a hot meal doesn’t sound appealing to me at all.
-I don’t want to eat hot food, either.
+I don't want to eat hot food, either.
 On these super hot days, I turn to raw foods and salads.

 Strawberry Kale Salad